 If you want to travel from Colombia to Peru by boat, it can be hard to figure out just how to do this.
 So I’ve compiled a post all about it, based on my experiences, to help you travel from Leticia down the Amazon into Peru.

-Updated July 2021 – with help from a local hotel owner at www.amazonbb.com.
-So the following information should be pretty accurate.
+July 2021 Update – latest travel info updated with help from a local hotel owner at www.amazonbb.com.

 How to Get to Leticia

 The town of Leticia, in Colombia’s bottom right corner, is right on the borders with Brazil and Peru, and it’s possible to reach both countries via boat.
 You can fly to Leticia from anywhere in Colombia via a connection in Bogota.
 Both Avianca and LATAM have daily flights to Leticia.

 At the airport in Leticia, you need to get your passport stamped with an exit stamp for Colombia.
 You can’t do this on the boat and they won’t let you sail, or get your Peru entry stamp, without it.
 The immigration office is within the main airport building, after you disembark from the plane and go through baggage collection etc.

 Colombia to Peru by Boat – the Options

 The slow boat takes two – three days.
 I’ve spoken to people who have taken this option, they have said the boats are comfy enough but overcrowded; many shared space with cargo and animals like pigs and sheep.
 Lodgings are usually hammocks in a public space, food is provided, but the boats are unreliable – I’ve hear reports of them sailing four days after originally planned.
 According to Alexa at Amazon B&B, the slow boats cost about $30-35.

 You can book tickets through travel agencies in Santa Rosa, or directly on the boat.
 The price varies depending on the standard of class – but do not forget these are cargo boats!
 They offer a very basic standard of accommodation etc.